martin-ger/uMQTTBroker/README.md

 - non-clear sessions
 - TLS

+If you are searching for a complete ready-to-run MQTT broker for the ESP8266 with additional features (persistent configuration, scripting support and much more) have a look at https://github.com/martin-ger/esp_mqtt .

-## API
+## API MQTT Broker

-The broker is started by simply including:
+The MQTT broker is started by simply including:

 ```c
 #include "uMQTTBroker.h"